Revealing quantum contextuality using a single measurement device: Measurement and preparation non-contextuality

-{\it Measurement non-contextuality.---} The definition of measurement NC as formulated by Spekkens~\cite{spekkens_context}, relies on defining a notion of equivalence among different experimental procedures.
-Specifically, two measurement procedures $\mathcal{M}$ and $\mathcal{M}'$ are deemed equivalent if they yield the same statistics for every possible preparation procedure P, that is Where $p(k|\mathcal{M},\text{P})$ is the probability of obtaining the outcome $k$ in the measurement $\mathcal{M}$ for preparation $\text{P}$.
-Consider an ontic model where ontic state $\lambda$ can be used to predict the measurement outcomes.
+The definition of measurement NC as formulated by Spekkens~\cite{spekkens_context}, relies on defining a notion of equivalence among different experimental procedures.
+Specifically, two measurement procedures $\mathcal{M}$ and $\mathcal{M}'$ are deemed equivalent if they yield the same statistics for every possible preparation procedure $\text{P}$, that is

+where $p(k|\mathcal{M},\text{P})$ is the probability of obtaining the outcome $k$ in the measurement $\mathcal{M}$ for preparation $\text{P}$ and $\left[k|\mathcal{M}\right]$ denotes the event of obtaining the outcome $k$ in a measurement $\mathcal{M}$.
+Consider an ontic model where an ontic state $\lambda$ can be used to predict the measurement outcomes.
 Based on the definition of equivalence classes for measurement procedures, and as motivated by Leibniz's principle of indiscernibles, the definition of measurement NC is